-As a result of the Company's net operating loss carryforwards as of March 31, 2019 and December 31, 2018, the Company does not expect to pay income tax, including in connection with its income tax provision for the three months ended March 31, 2019.
-As of December 31, 2018, the Company had net operating loss carryforwards for federal, California, and other state income tax purposes of approximately \$1.1 billion, \$572.2 million, 535.8 million, respectively, which will begin to expire in the year 2028, 2028, and 2024, respectively, if not utilized.
-The Company does not expect to pay any income taxes until the Company's net operating losses are fully utilized.
-Federal and certain state net operating loss carryforwards generated in tax years beginning after December 31, 2017 have indefinite carryover periods and do not expire, but are limited to the amount that can be utilized in any one year.
+As a result of the Company's net operating loss carryforwards as of September 30, 2019 and December 31, 2018, the Company does not expect to pay income tax for federal or state income tax purposes, including in connection with its income tax provision for the nine months ended September 30, 2019.
+As of December 31, 2018, the Company had net operating loss carryforwards for federal and state income tax purposes of approximately \$769.0 million and \$664.0 million, respectively, which will begin to expire in 2028 for federal purposes and in 2024 for state purposes.
+In addition, federal and certain state net operating loss carryforwards generated in tax years beginning after December 31, 2017 total \$331.0 million and \$444.0 million, respectively, and have indefinite carryover periods and do not expire.